 - gain the skills and confidence necessary to excel in the workplace

 - expect to strengthen and build your career network.

 The program runs for six months, with a minimum time input of one hour per month.
 New applicants are required to attend a two hour mentee orientation/training session.

 This program is for Monash students across all disciplines and Victorian campuses who are preparing to enter the workforce.
-Both undergraduate and postgraduate students who identify as LGBTIQ or are questioning their sexual or gender identity are welcome to apply.
+Both undergraduate and graduate students who identify as LGBTIQ or are questioning their sexual or gender identity are welcome to apply.
 Students near the end of their studies and preparing for employment will be prioritised, as places are limited.

 To participate you must:

 - be a currently enrolled Monash student at a Victorian campus for the entire period of the mentorship

 - have completed a minimum of the first year of your degree at the time of application.